Finger Wharf: History

 By the 1970s, new container ports with larger wharfing facilities and cruise liner terminals around the city meant the usage of the wharf declined.
-By the 1980s, the wharf lay derelict and empty and in 1987 the NSW Government decided to demolish the wharf.
+By the 1980s, the wharf lay derelict and empty and in 1987 the Maritime Services Board and Unsworth Government proposed to demolish the wharf and build a Monte Carlo style marina.
+In March 1989, the Greiner Government imposed a conservation order.
+Six months later, the conservation order was to be lifted to save $20 million in maintenance costs with the wharf to be demolished.

 A new marina and resort complex was approved to replace the wharf in Woolloomooloo Bay, but when demolition work was due to begin in January 1991, locals blocked entrance to the site.
 Unions imposed a Green ban which stopped demolition crews from undertaking work.

 Due to such a strong public outcry, it was decided that the existing wharf would instead be renovated into a boutique hotel, featuring 104 guestrooms, loft-style suites and private residencies.
-Walker Corporation undertook that renovation.
+Walker Corporation and Multiplex undertook the renovation.
 The hotel features several restaurants and bars, including the popular Water Bar, frequented by many visiting local and international celebrities.
-The hotel was officially launched as "W Sydney - Woolloomooloo" and it was W Hotels' first property to be launched outside of the United States.
+The hotel was officially launched as "W Sydney – Woolloomooloo" and it was W Hotels' first property to be launched outside of the United States.
 The hotel's licensing to Starwood expired in 2007 and re-branded as "Blue Hotel", managed by Taj Hotels.
 In more recent years the hotel complex has been leased to the Ovolo Hotels.

-Notable residents in the apartments include actor Russell Crowe, billionaire property developer Lang Walker, and media personality John Laws.
+Notable residents in the apartments include actor Russell Crowe, Lang Walker and John Laws.